claudiodekker/inertia-laravel-testing/README.md

 ## Usage

-To start testing your Inertia pages, simply chain the `assertInertia` method onto your `TestResponse` responses, and chain any of the [available assertions](#available-assertions) on it's closure/callback argument:
+To start testing your Inertia pages, simply call the `assertInertia` method on your `TestResponse` responses, and chain any of the [available assertions](#available-assertions) on it's closure/callback argument:

 ```php
 $response->assertInertia(fn ($inertia) => $inertia->someInertiaAssertion());